The issue of Branched Hamiltonian in F(T) Teleparallel Gravity: Conclusion:

 The action for $F(T)$ teleparallel gravity is singular, and so it is required to analyse the constraint to cast the canonical Hamiltonian.
 This we have performed in the background of isotropic and homogeneous Robertson-Walker space-time.
-The canonical Hamiltonian so found contains momenta in the denominator, and therefore it is impossible to handle.
-We have thereafter taken a particular form of $F(T) = \alpha T + \beta T^2$ and exhibited the fact that the theory is plagued with the pathology of branched Hamiltonian.
+The canonical Hamiltonian so found, contains momenta in the denominator, and therefore it is impossible to handle.
+We therefore switch over to a particular form of $F(T) = \alpha T + \beta T^2$, that has been obtained earlier by several authors, under reconstruction programme.
+In the process, we reduce the configuration space variables $({a, T, \dot a, \dot T})$ to $({a, \dot a})$.
+However, such an action exhibits the very unpleasant fact that the theory is plagued with the pathology of branched Hamiltonian.
+This is an age old problem \cite{BH1}, and appears when kinetic term is present in the action with cubic or higher degree.
+For example, In the context of Lanczos-Lovelock gravity theory, the presence of cubic kinetic terms and quadratic constraints make the theory intrinsically nonlinear \cite{FD}.
+Even its linearized version is cubic rather than quadratic.
+Such a pronounced exotic behaviour of the action does not allow Hamiltonian formulation of Lanczos–Lovelock gravity following conventional Legendre transformation.
+Clearly, such notorious situation arises automatically if the Lagrangian is quartic in velocities.
+Since, in that case, the expression for velocities are multivalued functions of momentum, resulting in the so called multiply branched Hamiltonian with cusps.
+As a result, at any time one can jump from one branch of the Hamiltonian to the other, making classical solutions unpredictable.
+Further, the momentum does not provide a complete set of commuting observable, which results in non-unitary time evolution of quantum states.
 There is no unique resolution to the problem, despite attempts over decades.
-In this sense, the so-called main advantage of $F(T)$ gravity over $F(R)$ gravity theory, that the field equations are second order instead of fourth or higher, turned out to be a disadvantage in particular.
-However, we have earlier encountered the problem in the context of Lanczos-Lovelock gravity, and bypassed the issue taking into account a curvature squared term in the action.
-The problem here has been resolved in the same manner.
-The action is quite reasonable, since $R^2$ term drives inflation in the early universe while $T^2$ drives late-stage of accelerated cosmic evolution.
-The Hamiltonian so found is hermitian and the standard quantum mechanical probabilistic interpretation holds.
-Further, as a byproduct, we have found de-Sitter expansion upon extremizing the effective potential. $F(R,T)$ gravity may therefore be treated as a more fundamental action than $F(T)$ theory of gravity.
+In this sense, the so-called main advantage of $F(T)$ gravity over $F(R)$ gravity theory, that the field equations are second order instead of fourth or higher, turns out to be a severe disadvantage, in particular.\\